trevinofernando/Epic-FIght/README.md

 # Epic-FIght

-For a Full explanation of what this program should do, please read ""
+For a Full explanation of what this program should do, please read "Epic_Fight_ps.pdf"

 Programing Language:
 -